tzero86/CypressAxe/README.md

 ## Getting better test results

 In order to get better results out of the automated testing we configured using Cypress and Axe-core, we need to do some tweaking.
 We need to add some code in order for Cypress to be able to log the results from Axe in a more user-friendly-shareable format.
-Open the following file: `cypress/plugins/index.js` the same we edited before.
-And add the following piece of code:
+Open the following file: `cypress/plugins/index.js`, notice this is not the same file we edited before.
+Once opened add the following piece of code:

 ```js
 module.exports = (on, config) => {